Exploring the Top Attractions of London's Kew Gardens

 Kew Gardens is also a great place to entertain-and educate-kids of all ages.
 Adults, too, will love the many fun opportunities to explore the life of plants and related areas of "non-stuffy" study.
 Established in 1841, the Library at Kew Gardens boasts the world's most comprehensive collection of botanical reference books, as well as more than 300,000 books and magazines, seven million letters and private papers, 200,000 pieces of art, and more than 200,000 photos.

 Kew has also done a superb job of ensuring that even its lowly old Compost Heap is of interest to visitors.
 Kew's compost is derived from waste from the gardens and the stables of the Household Cavalry and is used mainly in the gardens.
 A viewing platform-made of illegally harvested wood seized by British customs-offers a fascinating glimpse into the composting process, plus a chance to see Kew's resident peacocks enjoying the warmth the compost pile generates.

 Walking Tall: The Treetop Walkway

-Fun for the whole family, the excellent Treetop Walkway is 59 ft high and 660 ft long and extends across a lovely wooded area of Kew Gardens.
+Fun for the whole family, the excellent Treetop Walkway is almost 18 meters high and 200 meters long and extends across a lovely wooded area of Kew Gardens.
 A lift takes visitors to the start of the walkway (there are also stairs).

 Tracing Roots: The Remarkable Rhizotron